Skip navigation

 There are two main types: small cell lung cancer and non-small cell lung cancer.
 These two types grow differently and are treated differently.
 Non-small cell lung cancer is the more common type.

 • Smoking.
 This is the most important risk factor for lung cancer.
 Tobacco smoking causes about 9 out of 10 cases of lung cancer in men and about 8 out of 10 cases of lung cancer in women.
-The earlier in life you start smoking, the longer you smoke, and the more cigarettes you smoke per day, the greater your risk of lung cancer.
-The risk is also greater if you smoke a lot and drink alcohol every day or take beta carotene supplements.
+The more years you smoke and the more cigarettes you smoke each day, the more your risk goes up.
+Your risk is also greater if you smoke a lot and drink alcohol every day or take beta carotene supplements.
 If you have quit smoking, your risk will be lower than if you had kept smoking.
 But you will still have a higher risk than people who never smoked.

-• Secondhand smoke, which is the combination of smoke that comes from a cigarette and smoke breathed out by a smoker.
-When you inhale it, you are exposed to the same cancer-causing agents as smokers, although in smaller amounts.
+• Secondhand smoke, which is the combination of the smoke that comes from a cigarette and the smoke breathed out by a smoker.
+When you breathe in secondhand smoke, you are exposed to the same cancer-causing agents as smokers, although in smaller amounts.

-• Being exposed to radiation, such as from
+• Being exposed to radiation, for example from:

 What are the symptoms of lung cancer?